n-ckr-ch-rds-n/phone-test/README.md

 # Vodafone Tech Test

 This app was built as the solution to a tech test set by Vodafone.
 The user interface displays a picture of a phone, along with information including price and memory capacity.
 Users can click on the colour and capacity buttons and the app will update the image and price.
+It's deployed on Heroku [here](https://tranquil-coast-95833.herokuapp.com/).

 ![ScreenShot](public/ScreenShot.png)

 #### My Approach

 The test instructions emphasised the importance of making the code readable, concise and reusable.
-This led me to build my solution using React and a modular design.
+This encouraged be to use React, which is well-suited to modular design and making reusable components.

 My solution employs just one stateful component, `<Page />`, which renders several stateless functional components and funnels data to them as props.
 Clicking on the buttons changes state in the parent component, re-rendering the page.